kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Alexander_Street_Press/README.md

 Stanza for Alexander Street Press MARC records:

-Stanza for Academic Video Store by Alexander Street Press
+Stanza for Alexander Street Video

 A Hosted EZproxy Include File is available for this resource.
 Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza.
 Note: Hosted EZproxy customers in the Americas using self-service may reference the Include File by adding the following line to config.txt: